MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     - `/speckit.plan` - Generate technical implementation plans.
     - `/speckit.specify` - Create feature specifications.
     - `/speckit.tasks` - Break down work into actionable tasks.
+    - `/speckit.taskstoissues` - Convert the tasks in tasks.md into GitHub issues.

     > **Note**: If the `/speckit` commands don't appear, try closing and then reopening the project in Visual Studio Code.